 - Poor language quality of the paper that cannot be understood by readers.

-- Complicated logic or incorrectly provided data.
+- Complicated logic or incorrect data are presented.